Rik is a passionate wood stove owner and loves collecting and preparing his own fuel from the woodland behind his house.

 How to Light a Wood Stove

-Lighting a fire may sound old-fashioned, but there are many reasons—including the need to save money—why the sale of open fires and wood-burning stoves, in particular, are currently booming across the globe.
+Lighting a fire may sound old-fashioned, but there are many reasons—including the need to save money—why the sale of open fires and wood-burning stoves are currently booming across the globe.

 This article explains the differences between lighting a wood-burning stove and an ordinary, 'open' log fire.
 It also contains tips about how to successfully maintain your fire once lit.